blueag8/Photography_Website/README.md

 Ie CSS, HTML, Python, Django, Javascript.

 ## Back-end
-For testing/development Sqlite was used and for deployment to Heroku, Postgresql  was used.
+For testing/development, SQLite was used and for deployment to Heroku, Postgresql was used.

 Data Schema: